 Nothing says "Des Moines" quite like the legendary Barbara's Champagne Cake.
 Often replicated, never duplicated, this slightly sweet cake can only be found at The Bake Shoppe in Windsor Heights - home of the "Original Champagne Cake."
 The pink confection (surprisingly) uses no champagne but does include rum and sherry.

 Be sure to ask for *several* forks to share this mountainous treat at the Iowa Taproom.
-The towering slice features peanut butter and cookies n' cream ice cream on a chocolate cookie crust topped with whipped cream, hot fudge, and almonds.
+The towering slice of Capital Pie features peanut butter and cookies n' cream ice cream on a chocolate cookie crust topped with whipped cream, hot fudge, and almonds.
 Pair this pie with a pint of Single Speed Brewing's "Better Than Cake" stout infused with cocoa nib, toasted coconut, and toasted pecan.

 Visit this Beaverdale stalwart any summer day when the sun's shining, and you can expect to wait a bit - luckily, there are cute bench swings to pass the time.
 You'll discover the wait for Snookie’s is well worth it for one of their famous malts or the classic crunch cone.
 Your ice cream cone will come piled high and covered in sweet nuts and sprinkles.